Skip to main content

 4 mentions Positive Neutral Negative

-• “The intro and music create a great atmosphere, and the sound feels fantastic at first.”
+• “Great intro and music, and the sound feels great at first.”

 • “After the lackluster intro, we are hit with dead silence because the starting zone is the only segment of the world with no music at all for some reason.”